frnsys/geiger/README.md

 - other ways of filtering out sentences?
 In general, look for cues which reference context beyond the sentence itself.
 For example:
     - non-"I" pronouns
     - starting with terms like "However", "For example", "(", "So", etc
+    - does not start and end with quotes
+- write a chrome extension to mock the selections on a live NYT page